kyelindholm/monkey-interpreter/README.md

 # monkey-interpreter
-An interpreter for the Monkey programming language.
+An interpreter for (and instantiation of) the Monkey programming language.
 Credit to Thorsten Ball.